asle/lenovo_m93p_mini_hackintosh/README.md

 This works OTB with no other patching then the one from the OC Guide.
 So I have 2 monitors working with not problems.
 VGA does not work like on any other Hackintosh!

 ## Audio
-Realtek ALC283.
-This works fine with correct alcid=1.
+Realtek ALC283. ~~This works fine with correct alcid=1.~~ Changed to AppleALC.kext and alcid=11.
+Still internal speaker not showing up.

 Devicepropertides for audio and gpu: